Zorrrow/1254551-sedona-27/README.md

 # Import the contract (with storage enabled)
 import contract /smartcontract/sunny_dapp.avm 0710 05 True

-# Fill in the metadata form and optionally deploy w
+# Fill in the metadata form and optionally deploy with your wallet password after a succesful test invoke

+# Wait a few minutes for deployment and grab the contra